Toenail Treatment Options Complete Guide

 - Combination therapy

-Oral antifungals are considered the most effective treatment for moderate to severe toenail fungus.
+Oral antifungal therapy remains the gold standard for treating moderate to severe toenail fungus.

 Terbinafine